 “The Perversion Files” are a collection of BSA files which contain the names of over 7,800 BSA volunteers accused of child sex abuse, as well as the names of over 12,000 victims.
 The files contain evidence that local BSA officials’ pressure led to alleged pedophiles being allowed to continue to serve BSA after allegations against them were known by BSA.

 The files even include a letter from a BSA executive which states, “This subject and Scouts were not prosecuted to save the name of Scouting.”
 The letter concerned a scoutmaster who confessed to the sexual abuse of three children and who ultimately was charged with no crime.

 The files also contain an August 1972 memo from another BSA executive referencing a different case, which states, “I would like to let this case drop…one father has threatened legal action which could only injure the Boy Scouts of America.
 My personal opinion in this particular case is, ‘If it don’t stink, don’t stir it.’”

 The Boy Scout Abuse Lawsuit Attorneys of Nadrich & Cohen continue to actively investigate and pursue sexual abuse claims on behalf of Boy Scouts and Eagle Scouts who were molested, raped or sexually abused by a BSA volunteer or scoutmaster.
-We offer a free and confidential consultation, and there is the option to file anonymously.
+We offer a free and confidential consultation.

 Call 1-800-718-4658 now if you or a loved one was abused by a Boy Scouts Of America volunteer or scoutmaster.
 Our legal teams handle abuse claims nationwide.